The Honors Program

 The FSCJ Center for Civic Engagement advances the College’s strategic initiatives on service-learning and civic engagement.
 Civic engagement is a broader category that includes service-learning and refers to individual and collective actions that address issues of public concern.
 The Center for Civic Engagement supports events and initiatives that provide opportunities for the FSCJ community to be involved in improving the broader community.
-The Center for Civic Engagement has two physical locations: at the Administrative Offices downtown at 501 W. State Street (Room AO-204C) and in the Jessie Ball duPont Center at 40 E. Adams Street (Suite 140), located in the heart of downtown Jacksonville.
+The Center for Civic Engagement is located at FSCJ’s Administrative Offices, 501 W. State Street (Room AO-204C).

 Faculty who choose to integrate service-learning into their instruction will describe their expectations and requirements in the course.
 For example, students are expected to sign an Ethics and Commitments Agreement Form, engage in service to a community organization or event for a specified amount of time, acquire a supervisor’s signature on the Service-Learning Time Log and/or FSCJ SERVES (serve.fscj.edu) to verify their hours, complete or participate in a reflection activity about their service-learning, and submit the completed forms to faculty.